University StudentsGet help making the transition to university and beyond

 “It’s like, what’s wrong with me?
 Why can’t I fit in anywhere?”

 “I just always seem to feel out of place.
 Nowhere feels like home"

 “Nobody understands me.
 My teachers.
 My counselors.
 My friends.”

 When working with me, you’ll get a chance to gain a deeper understanding of what you’re feeling through creative self-expression and the arts.
 Sometimes, the hardest thing about being a cross-culture kid can be finding the right words to describe it.
 Using the arts in therapy, you can work toward a better understanding not only of your cross-culture backgrounds, but what it means, how it affects you, and how you can embrace it.
 The online format is flexible and designed to accommodate your nomadic lifestyle.

 Remote locations, or frequently changing locations, should not be an obstacle to therapy.
 Online therapy allows you to meet with me no matter where you are in the world in a comfortable, private, one-on-one setting.

 Not only do I provide online therapy for the global community, but I’m part of that community myself.
 I meet with all of my clients online and have designed my sessions to meet the needs of a lifestyle and background I am already very familiar with.

 Get the care you need sooner

-My schedule is not beholden to the slow-moving processes that often characterize in-person therapy settings.
-You can easily book and attend your consultation online, without having to join a lengthy waitlist.
+My schedule is not bound to the slow-moving processes that often characterize in-person therapy settings.
+You can easily book and attend your consultation and sessions online, without having to join a lengthy waitlist.